ping13/heospy/Readme.md

 ## Limitations and To-dos

 The class `HeosPlayer` currently works with one HEOS player (as I only have one HEOS speaker).
+If this player is a lead player in a group, you can control the group, too.
 One should extend this to support multiple players, preferably with a default player for issuing commands.

 The cache in the `config.json` file should contain the players, groups and sources.